mtlynch/mtlynch.io/content/posts/system76-lemp11/index.md

 E: The repository 'https://download.docker.com/linux/ubuntu jammy InRelease' is not signed.
 N: Updating from such a repository can't be done securely, and is therefore disabled by default.
 ```

+## Not much to the BIOS

+I was excited to play around with the BIOS.

+System76 refuses to output to its external display port during boot.
+I was curious to see if there was an option in BIOS to change this, but there's not.
+BIOS seems to expose only one option: the boot order.

+So, kind of underwhelming.
+I was hoping I could fully control my Lemur from my TinyPilot, but if it refuses to use its external HDMI port during boot, that limits the fun of the TinyPilot.

 ## Other nits